neptune-ai/examples/utils/migration_tools/backup_neptune/README.md

 There are a few things to keep in mind when using this script:

 - Currently, only run metadata is downloaded.
 Project and model metadata are not downloaded†.
 - All runs from the selected project will be downloaded.
-It is not possible to filter runs currently†.
+It is not currently possible to filter runs†.
-- Downloading remotely tracked artifacts will require that the system you are running the script from has access to the remote artifact location, and can considerably increase execution times depending on the artifact sizes.
+- To download remotely tracked artifacts, the system you are running the script from must have access to the remote artifact location.
+Downloading remote artifacts can considerably increase execution times depending on the artifact sizes.

 † Support for these can be added based on feedback